ACHMartin/seastar_project/docs/source/gmfs.rst

 Doppler
 -------

-The Doppler section aims to convert the Doppler shift to compute the total surface current correcting the Wind-wave Artefact Surface Velocity (WASV).
+The Doppler section concerns all the elements directly related to the surface motion as sensed by radar Doppler measurements.
+It concerns both the total surface current component and the Wave Doppler (WD) component.
+In this package the Wave Doppler is refered as Wind-wave Artefact Surface Velocity (WASV).
-Two models are used to compute he WASV: mouche12 and yurovsky19.
+Two GMFs to compute the WASV are available in this package: mouche12 and yurovsky19.

-All these methods are detailed below. q
+All these methods are described below:

 .. automodule:: seastar.gmfs.doppler